Fountain Court Chambers is considered by many to be ‘the go-to set’ for banking and finance litigation.Legal 500, 2013

 Conflict of laws

 - David is regularly instructed to advise on a range of insurance issues, such as coverage disputes and aggregation clauses.
+Current instructions include a very substantial dispute, which raises a number of complex coverage points, concerning claims arising out of the collapse of a major European corporation.

 - David has considerable experience in both institutional (ICC, LCIA) and ad hoc arbitrations, both as sole advocate and as a junior member of a team.
 He also has experience of arbitrations under bilateral investment treaties.